grantmerz/DeepDISC_Roman_Rubin/README.md

 ### Folders

 **data_processing/**: Contains all the data processing scripts/notebooks used to explore/format Roman data.
 The subfolder `lsst/` has the notebooks used to combine Roman + LSST data (starting with Roman data first and adding LSST images) and to create the LSST Detection catalog.

-test for .gitignore not including ipynb checkpoints folder